-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.
-Topic: Evaluate Performance
+Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.

-- 58. Laura is reviewing sales data after a recent in-store promotion of her company's diet products. - ^(p.
-40) The data show success in some stores and limited response in others.
-Laura will probably next review the company's: - A. financial statements, to investigate current and past profits. - B. brand awareness study, to assess national levels of awareness. - C. implementation programs, to see if the promotion was handled consistently in the different stores. - D. results for other product lines, to see how important diet products are to the firm. - E. analysis of national diet trends, to predict future sales levels.
+- 60. A regional manager at GNC, a chain of retail stores selling nutritional supplements, is reviewing sales data after a recent in-store promotion.
+The data show success in some stores and limited response in others.
+The manager will probably next review the company's: - A. financial statements, to investigate current and past profits. - B. brand awareness study, to assess national levels of awareness. - C. implementation programs, to see if the promotion was handled consistently in the different stores. - D. results for other product lines, to see how important diet products are to the firm. - E. analysis of national trends in vitamins and herbal supplements, to help predict future sales.

-Laura should seek to understand the differences in implementation programs between the different stores.
+The manager should seek to understand the differences in implementation programs between the different stores.
 Perhaps she will find that the successful stores did things the other stores didn't.
-While studies of national trends in diet products might offer interesting and useful information for the overall planning process, to understand the difference between stores Laura needs to focus at a local level.
+While studies of national trends might offer interesting and useful information for the overall planning process, to understand the difference between stores she needs to focus at a local level.

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.
-Topic: Evaluate Performance 59.
+Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.

+eac ch of the four Ps, Monique now has to make decisions.

+A. competitive response

+B. resource allocation

+C. product line

+D. market growth

+E. mission statement

+ma onique has chosen a target market, determined positioning strategies, and developed rketing mixes.
+She now has to consider available resources and determine how they will be ocated across the different options available for implementation.

+AACSB: Analytic

+Blooms: Understana

+Difficulty: 2 Medium

+Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value.
+Topic: Implementing the Marketing Mix

 After conducting STP analysis for her custom auto parts store and developing strategies for

-^(p.
-37) each of the four Ps, Monique now has to make decisions.

-- A. competitive response

-- B. resource allocation

-- C. product line

-- D. market growth

-- E. mission statement

-Monique has chosen a target market, determined positioning strategies, and developed marketing mixes.
-She now has to consider available resources and determine how they will be allocated across the different options available for implementation.

-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-05 Outline the implementation of the marketing mix as a means to increase customer value.
-Topic: Implement Marketing Mix

-- Lamar owns four dry cleaning stores in the suburbs of Orlando.
-He recently updated his STP (p.
-37) analysis, and has just finished adjusting his marketing mix based on the STP results.
+- 62. Lamar owns four dry cleaning stores in the suburbs of Orlando, Florida.
+He recently updated his STP analysis, and has just finished adjusting his marketing mix based on the STP results.
 His next strategic marketing decision will likely involve: - A. how Disney World crowds will impact his business. - B. which employees to promote or fire. - C. how to allocate resources among his four stores. - D. what new government regulations might create opportunities or threats. - E. when to shift from a customer excellence to an operational excellence strategy.